-Ticket booking for the Northern Line is available 60 days in advance, however, fares will open first for the long journeys of the railway line, such as Bangkok to Chiang Mai or Bangkok to Phitsanulok.
+Ticket booking for the Northern Line is available 60 days in advance, however, fares will open first for the long journeys of the railway line, such as Bangkok to Chiang Mai to Phitsanulok.
 For short journeys such as Bangkok to Ayutthaya, fares begin locked and will open later, usually 1-2 days before departure.

 SRT Northeastern Line

-The Special Express 25 Isan Mankha is the most popular sleeper train running from Bangkok to Nong Khai, offering Air-Conditioned First class and Second class Berth coaches.
+The SPECIAL EXPRESS 25 Isan Mankha is the most popular sleeper train running from Bangkok to Nong Khai, offering Air-Conditioned First class and Second class Berth coaches.

-The Special Express 23 Isan Vattana and the Express 67 are two popular sleeper trains running from Bangkok to Ubon Ratchathani, offering Air-Conditioned First class and Second class Berth coaches.
+The SPECIAL EXPRESS 23 Isan Vattana and the EXPRESS 67 are two popular sleeper trains running from Bangkok to Ubon Ratchathani, offering Air-Conditioned First class and Second class Berth coaches.

 SRT Southern Line

-The Special Express 31 Thaksinarath is the most popular sleeper train running from Bangkok to Hat Yai, offering Air-Conditioned First class and Second class Berth coaches.
+The SPECIAL EXPRESS 31 Thaksinarath is the most popular sleeper train running from Bangkok to Hat Yai, offering Air-Conditioned First class and Second class Berth coaches.

 SRT Eastern Line

 The Eastern Line connects the capital Bangkok with eastern Thailand.

 - Bangkok to Aranyaprathet in the border with Cambodia